johanengstrand/xbee-resources/README.md

 ## Measurement tools

-All measurement tools are available under the Tools menu in XCTU (the wrench button at the top of the screen).
+All measurement tools are available under the Tools menu in XCTU (the wrench button at the top of the window).

 ### Measuring data rate with the Throughput tool